grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Nobody else said anything.
 Percy spat.
 "Flood the fucking dive tanks."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Hemi reached over to the tank trim panel and opened valves that let more water into the boat.
 Throughout the whole of the _Prospect_ huge volumes of water poured into the ballast tanks as air was displaced up pipes and vented out above them in streams of bubbles.
 Percy flipped the lights from white to red.

 "Set the planes down steep."
 Said Hemi.
 "Full power to the electric motors, drive us down as fast as possible."
 Owen pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the terrifying sound of water rushing in to fill the boat.
-The rows of smaller dials showing the tank-fill status, with their pitted chrome casings --- and one with a cracked glass face --- all rose evenly and quickly.
+The rows of smaller dials showing the tank-fill statuses, with their pitted chrome casings --- one with a cracked glass face --- all rose evenly and quickly.

 The _Prospect's_ bow tilted towards the depths.
-Percy and Hemi grabbed the hanging leather straps a counter-angled their ankles against the incline.
+Percy and Hemi grabbed the hanging leather straps and counter-angled their ankles against the incline.
 They were going down fast enough that they could feel their stomachs rise slightly against the descent.

 The ship-to-ship radio lit up, and the communication from the pursuing sub continued where it had left off when Percy closed the hatch.
 "Diving submarine: you are ordered to discontinue your dive.
 Return to the surface and disengage your engines.
 If you do not, we _will_ launch a torpedo at you.
-Under the International Water Territorial Authority Control Aggreement we are permitted to inspect any---" Percy punched the button cutting power to the ship-to-ship radio.
+Under the International Water Territorial Authority Control Agreement we are permitted to inspect any---" Percy punched the button cutting power to the ship-to-ship radio.

 [//]: # (### Figuring out what the pursuing sub is going to do)

-"If they want to sink us so bad, why didn't they just torpedo us already?"
+"If they want to sink us so bad, why didn't they just fucking torpedo us already?"
 Owen asked.

 "They were too close."
 Hemi replied.
 "They need to be at a minimum safe distance to fire without risking blowing themselves up.
 They probably also thought there was a chance they could capture our boat if we had been scared enough to just roll over."

 "So we're not that scared?"
 Asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

 "Fuck."
 Said Percy once more as she sized up the situation.
-"It must have just been total bad luck for us.
-There's no way they could have tracked us down in that storm. ...Don't ya think Hemi?"
+"It must have just been total bad fucking luck for us.
+There's no way they could have fucking tracked us down in that storm. ...Don't ya think Hemi?"

-"It's incredibly unlikely.
+"It is incredibly unlikely.
 They may have just been riding out the storm themselves, and suddenly found they were on us."

-"And that bad luck cost me a fucking crew member."
+"And that bad luck cost me a crew member."
 Added Percy.

-Hemi looked away and found himself analying the gauges.
+Hemi looked away and found himself analysing the gauges.
 They had already achieved 30 meters of depth.

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the deck of the control room.
 "Stay on them!
-I need to know what they're doing."
+I need to know what they're fucking doing."

 "I'm trying to Captain Percy."
 Cassandra responded, unable to hide the uncertainty in her voice.
 "I...
 I think they might be diving..."

 Percy caught Hemi's eye.
 "What's their move Hemi?
-What are they trying to do?"
+What are they trying to fucking do?"

 Hemi considered.
 "Well, if they are diving, I believe that suggests they want tactical mobility.
 On the surface, their opportunities to threaten us are extremely limited by the storm."

 "Mmm Hmm.
-By 'tactical mobility' you mean get in range to put a torpedo in the water pointed at us?"
+By 'tactical mobility' you mean get in range to put a torpedo in the water that's fucking pointed at us?"
 Percy asked.

-"Out position has baredly changed.
+"Our relative positions have barely changed.
 They are almost certainly still too close.
 But if we hear them turn away from us, we can assume they are trying to get enough distance to fire a torpedo.
-On the other hand, if they don't turn away, they may line up to try to ram us."
+On the other hand, if they do not turn away, they may be lining up to try to ram us."

-"Only a truly suicidal sub driver would try a ramming while submerged.
+"Only a truly fucking suicidal sub driver would try a ramming while submerged.
 There's too much risk of damaging their own boat beyond repair."

-"There's nothing to indicate that this commander is not suicidal..."
+"There is nothing to indicate that this commander is not suicidal..."
 Said Hemi flatly.

 "Cassandra!"
 Percy called down again.
-"What's the range to the contact now?"
+"What's the range to the fucking contact now?"

 "Um.."
 Cassandra struggled, "I can't really tell Captain Percy.
 The background noise in the water is still so loud that it's making ranging very difficult."

-"You had better go down there and get on sonar with her."
+"You had better go down there and get on the fucking sonar with her."
 Percy said to Hemi.

 Hemi nodded and slipped down through the hatch.
 He put one big hand gently on Cassandra's thin shoulder so he wouldn't surprise her --- she had her eyes closed and seemed to be concentrating very hard on listening.
 When he touched her she turned an opened her eyes and nodded to him.
 Hemi put the second sonar headset on.

 A minute later he reported to Percy.
-"Syl, their diesels are off.
+"Sylvia, their diesels are off.
 They are definitely submerged.
 Range... maybe 300 meters.
 Hold on..."

 The signal strength indicator rose slowly.
 Cassandra looked up at Hemi.

-"They are increasing speed Percy.
+"They are increasing speed Sylvia.
 And turning... through our rear port quarter.
 They are going for distance.
 I assume to fire on us."

-In the control room, Bastian could hear this report from Hemi.
+In the control room, Bastian overheard this report from Hemi.
 "Maybe they are turning to run away from us."
 He said to Owen through the cigarette hanging from his lip.

 Percy looked at the depth gauge: 100 meters.
 "Push her down Bastian."
 She stood behind him and put her hand on his shoulder.

 Bastian turned the dive plane control wheel to give the planes a steeper angle.
 Percy adjusted valves at the tank ballast control panel to give the bow some more weight.

 "Hemi!"
 Percy said.
-"Let me know immediately if they start to turn."
+"Let me know immediately if they start to turn again."

-"If they have rear torpedo tubes, they won't have to turn."
+"If they have rear torpedo tubes, they will not have to turn."
 Hemi replied.
-"And they are so close a torpedo will be in the water for only a minute before it his us."
+"And they are so close a torpedo will be in the water for only a minute before it hits us."
 He added.

 "Fuck."
 Said Percy.
-"Let me know if there's any indication they are about to fire Hemi."
+"Then let me know if there's any fucking indication they are about to fire Hemi."

-"It's tough Syl.
-Cassandra is right, there's a lot of background noise."
+"It is tough Sylvia.
+Cassandra is right, there is a lot of background noise."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Owen reached up and wiped his fingers on a hanging rag.
-"I don't think I could ever get used to going down fast like this, controlled or no" He said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
+"I don't think I could ever get used to going down fast like this, controlled or no." He said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
 His eyes were focused on the larger depth gauge that stood next to their speed gauge at the top of the stacks of dozens and dozens of dials and readouts on the front wall of the con.

 [//]: # (Next 3 grafs came straight from first experimental round draft of this scene: need editing relative to what the reader already knows.
 Earlier in the book it is established that Percy can read the condition of the boat from this wall, I think, so explaining that might be repetitive.
 On the other hand, there's some good stuff in these grafs that you might want to keep for mood and tension.)
 Along with some input from the navigation and sonar stations on the deck immediately below the control room, below periscope depth, this wall of dials was the only source of information about what was happening to the boat, and what was going on outside the boat.
 The depth, speed, health, status, mechanical settings, the whole picture of how the boat was doing could be read from this wall of dials.
 And what Owen was reading at the moment was that the sub was being put through the very limits of it's endurable capabilities.